hansroland/reflex-dom-inbits/tutorial.md

 *Radio group in a 'GWidget' interface (function from 'WidgetConfig' to 'HtmlWidget' )*.
 Hence we have to add a *WidgetConfig* value, that will be consumed by the resulting function of *radioGroup*

-The final result is of type *HtmlWidget* and we can
+The final result is of type *HtmlWidget*.

 File *src/radio01.hs* shows the details